 All Link Transit fixed route buses are equipped with bike racks to make it easy to take your bike with you.
 This allows you to extend your travel past where the bus might take you, to use your bike for mid-day errands, or to return home at night.
 It is easy and there is no extra charge to take your bike.

 Just a heads up though, the bike racks on Routes 20, 21, and 22 hold three* bikes, and buses operating on all other routes carry two bikes.
-During the summer, there are sometimes capacity issues, so it is best to try to board with your bike at the beginning of your trip, either at Columbia Station or at the other end, whereever that may be.
+During the summer, there are sometimes capacity issues, so it is best to try to board with your bike at the beginning of the route, either at Columbia Station or at the other end, where ever that may be.
 Bikes cannot be brought inside buses, so please have an alternate plan in the event there is no room on the buses.

-There is two first-come first served bike storage units available at the Olds Station Park and Ride.
+There are two first-come first served bike storage units available at the Olds Station Park and Ride.